Circumstantial Evidence in Florida

 How can a defense attorney challenge circumstantial evidence?

-An attorney can question how the evidence was collected, whether it’s reliable, or if other explanations make more sense.
-Pre-trial motions and expert witnesses can also limit or discredit weak evidence.
+An attorney can question how the evidence was collected, whether it is reliable, or if other explanations make more sense.
+Pre-trial motions can exclude prejudicial evidence, and expert witnesses can discredit weak forensic conclusions.
+Ultimately, the goal is to show that the prosecution’s inferences are not the only reasonable explanation.

 Does circumstantial evidence carry less weight than direct evidence?

 Not necessarily.
 Florida juries receive instructions that both types of evidence can be used to reach a verdict.
-However, a skilled defense can argue that circumstantial proof leaves too much room for doubt.
+However, a skilled defense can argue that circumstantial proof leaves too much room for doubt—especially when alternative explanations exist.

 What Our Clients Are Saying